 If you’re honest with yourself, don’t you think it’s possible that Christians are just wishful thinkers?

 Coming up to Easter, these are insightful questions to be asking ourselves because an unquestioned faith tends to be naiive or weak.
-On the other hand, deep Christians are deeply convinced that Jesus really did medically die on a Roman cross roughly 2000 years ago and then return to life.
-This post will not outline the evidence for Easter, but will give you two reasons why the Easter story is worth questioning – either to discard it as myth or to believe it wholly as historical fact.
+On the other hand, deep Christians are deeply convinced of the resurrection.
+They are deeply convinced that Jesus really did medically die on a Roman cross roughly 2000 years ago and then return to life.
+This post will not outline the evidence for Easter, but will give you two reasons why the Easter story is worth questioning.
+You can either to discard it as myth or to believe it wholly as historical fact.
 If Easter is a myth, if Jesus dying and coming alive again isn’t strictly history and if it was actually Jesus’ followers who made him into a larger-than-life hero by exaggerating his achievements, there are at least two huge implications.

 1. IF JESUS DIDN’T RISE, THEN CHRISTIANITY IS NO MORE RATIONAL THAN BUDDHISM, ISLAM OR ATHEISM

 Many large religions are based around a key figure making claims about the metaphysical.
 Buddha proclaimed the 4 noble truths, Mohammed claimed to have had direct contact with the Divine and atheism claims that Buddha, Moses and Jesus are wrong.
 How are we able to choose between them?
 Is it even possible to choose, or should we just declare it all to be too uncertain and get on with the more pressing realities of life?
 Against a cloudy background of competing metaphysical claims, Christianity’s assertion (that its founder was genuinely dead and then physically came alive again) is bold and gutsy.
 If that claim is true, then it really does differentiate Jesus and put him in another league.
 If it’s false, is choosing Christianity really any more rational than any other path?